LifeTimeScriptKiddie/OpenNotes/0. Clouds/0.1. Learn Cloud/0.1.2 Azure/0.1.2.2. Azure Services/Azure Entra.md

 According to [SysCloud's blog on Azure Administrative Units](https://blog.syscloud.com/azure-administrative-units):
 > You can assign users to an Azure AD role with a scope that's limited to one or more administrative units.
 In this way, administrative units provide more granular administrative control within Azure Active Directory.

-The image below is an example from pwnedlab.io [[../../../0.2.
+The image below is an example from pwnedlab.io [8.
+Execute Azure Credential Shuffle to Achieve Objectives](<../../../0.2.
 Attack Cloud/0.2.3.
 Azure/PwnedLabs/8.
-Execute Azure Credential Shuffle to Achieve Objectives\|8.
-Execute Azure Credential Shuffle to Achieve Objectives]].
+Execute Azure Credential Shuffle to Achieve Objectives.md>).
 It’s common to see the term "manage" in the description column.
 One of the main benefits of **Entra ID Administrative Units** is that they allow an organization to delegate admin permissions to other users, devices, or groups, with restrictions to specific organizational units, regions, departments, etc.

 It seems to me that **Administrative Units** are a way to delegate the management of distributed resources.